Tan Malaka

-Tan Malaka (2 June 1897 – 21 February 1949) was an Indonesian teacher, Marxist, philosopher, founder of Struggle Union (Persatuan Perjuangan) and Murba Party, independent guerrilla, Indonesian fighter, and national hero.
+Ibrahim Simabua Datuak (posthumous) Sutan Malaka (2 June 1897 – 21 February 1949), also known as Tan Malaka, was an Indonesian statesman, teacher, Marxist and philosopher who was the founder of Struggle Union (Persatuan Perjuangan) and the Murba Party.
+He is also known as the Indonesian fighter, national hero, independent guerrilla and spy.
 Tempo credited him as "Father of the Republic of Indonesia" (Indonesian: Bapak Republik Indonesia).

 Early life

 Family and childhood

-Tan Malaka's full name was Ibrahim Gelar Datuk Sutan Malaka.
+Tan Malaka's full name was Ibrahim Simabua gala Datuak Sutan Malaka.
 His given name was Ibrahim, but he was known both as a child and as an adult as Tan Malaka, an honorary and semi-aristocratic name, he inherited from his mother's aristocratic background.
 He was born in present-day Nagari Pandam Gadang, Suliki, Lima Puluh Kota Regency, West Sumatra, which was then under the rule of the Dutch East Indies.
 His date of birth in unclear, and varies from source to source, but is likely sometime between 1894 and 1897.

-His father was HM.
-Rasad Caniago, an agricultural employee, and Rangkayo Sinah Simabur, a daughter of a respected figure in the village.
+His father was Haji Muhammad Rasad Caniago, an agricultural employee, and his mother was Rangkayo Sinah Simabua, a daughter of a respected figure in the village.
 As a child, Tan Malaka lived with his parents in Suliki, and studied religious knowledge and trained in the pencak silat martial arts.
 In 1908, Tan Malaka attended the Kweekschool, a state teacher's school, at Fort de Kock.
 At the Kweekschool, Tan Malaka studied the Dutch language and became a skilled football player.
 According to his teacher, G. H. Horensma, although Malaka was sometimes disobedient, he was an excellent student.
 He graduated in 1913, and returned to his village.
 His return would be ceremonialized by the conferment on him of a high adat title of datuk and the offer of a fiancée.
 However, he only accepted the title.
-He succeeded in getting money from the village to continues his education abroad, and he sailed for Rotterdam that same year.
+He succeeded in getting money from the village to continue his education abroad, and he sailed for Rotterdam that same year.